 5 Use cases and potential requirements

-Editor's note: this clause will use cases and potential requirements for issues to be included in this study.

 5.1 Use case#1: Trace/MDT/QoE Identity uniqueness

 5.1.1 Description

 In the current 3GPP system, the number of automation functions are increasing.
 There are domain specific entities and interdomain entities.
 Both entities are performing automated functionality.
 All of these require collecting measurement data from the NFs and/or 3GPP management system.
 A unique identity is required to identify the measurement collection requests to avoid collisions.
 The example of this unique measurement job identity, which is used for all management and orchestration jobs, are: